geisonsn/rabbitmq-examples/02-work-queues/README.md

 failOnError(err, "Failed to declare a queue")
 ```

 Although this command is correct by itself, it won't work in our present setup.
-That's because we've already defined a queue called hello which is not durable.
+That's because we've already defined a queue called `hello` which is not durable.
 RabbitMQ doesn't allow you to redefine an existing queue with different parameters and will return an error to any program that tries to do that.
-But there is a quick workaround - let's declare a queue with different name, for example task\_queue:
+But there is a quick workaround - let's declare a queue with different name, for example `task_queue`:

 ```go
 q, err := ch.QueueDeclare(